njeff/raytracer0/README.md

 The initial raytracer with my modifications is found in the `weekend` folder.
 My continuation of the raytracer from the next book, *Ray Tracing: The Next Week*, is found in the folder `week`.
 I've added triangle objects and STL file loading to render more complicated objects.
 The bounding volume hierarchies are really nice and are necessary for high polygon count STLs.
 I still need to find ways to make this raytracer more efficient and am reading up more on other raytracers and lighting algorithms.

 I've just gotten the third book in the series.
 Time to read that along with the other articles I've been trawling.

-The Lambertian is now correctly cosine weighted.
+I'm currently working on implementing the Cook-Torrance BSDF.
+Running into some issues though, but I think I have the specualr component correct.

 The cube, magnolia, sphere, and teapot models in the `objects` folder are from [this site](http://people.sc.fsu.edu/~jburkardt/data/stla/stla.html).
 The [Pokeball](https://grabcad.com/library/pokemon-with-magnemite-1) and [Turners Cube](https://grabcad.com/library/turners-cube-6) are from GrabCad.
 Other teapot from [here](https://www.thingiverse.com/thing:17897).
 The earth and moon textures in `textures` were the first ones that showed up when I Googled.